Michael Bloomberg's Real Record as NYC Mayor

 This is Just the Opposite of What the Founding Fathers Did

-In December 2017 President Donald Trump and the Republicans passed a massive tax cut for the wealthy and corporations, by essentially stealing from America's babies and unborn - because they borrowed the money [deficit spent] on the backs of America's youth to finance one of the biggest tax breaks for the wealthy in history.
+In December 2017 President Donald Trump and the Republicans passed a massive tax cut for the wealthy and corporations, by essentially stealing from America's babies and unborn.
+I say this because they financed the additional budget deficit by borrowing the money on the backs of America's youth to finance one of the biggest tax breaks for the wealthy in history.
 One should not wonder why Donald Trump has rich people lining up to fund his campaign.
 Quid Pro Quo?

 As you can see by the Bloomberg record I reported above, Michael Bloomberg - like Trump - is no friend of the working and middle classes of America.